mvilrokx/autd-js-front-end-dev-guide/chapter-4/README.md

 ```

 ### Watch
-Webpack (unlike Rollup.js) has a build in Watch feature, which you enable with the ```---watch``` flag, so let's change the watch script in ```package.json``` to:
+Webpack (unlike Rollup.js) has a built-in Watch feature, which you enable with the ```---watch``` flag, so let's change the watch script in ```package.json``` to:

 ```JSON
     "watch": "webpack --progress --colors --watch"
 ```

 ### Additional Features
-Webpack comes with a feature called the Webpack Development Server which offers somewhat similar functionality than browser-sync.
+Webpack comes with a feature called the Webpack Development Server which offers somewhat similar functionality to browser-sync.
 Since we are already using browser-sync, we are going to stick to that, but if you are going to do React.js development you should really look into this tool (with [Hot Module Replacement](https://webpack.github.io/docs/hot-module-replacement.html)).
 You can install it with:

 ```bash
 $ npm install webpack-dev-server --save-dev